sensoorr/treble/README.md

 ## Self Hosting
 To self host Treble, you will need:
-  * A Discord bit and token
+  * A Discord bot and token
   * A computer with node.js installed
 First, execute these commands:
 ```